Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Simulation studies

-Figure \ref{fig:sim2} shows the results averaged across 1000 simulations.
-The Reg-1 estimator does very poorly in terms of MSE and interval coverages, which is expected because it assumes linearity, when the true model is highly nonlinear.
-The Reg-3, Reg-GP, and Bayes-DR approaches all allow for nonlinear relationships between the covariates and treatment/outcome, and therefore these approaches perform well with respect to all metrics.
-Again, the Bayes-DR estimator achieves interval coverages at or near the nominal level of 95\%.
-The right panel of Figure \ref{fig:sim2} shows that the Bayes-DR estimator generally estimates the entire curve well, with very few simulations deviating from the true shape.
+To assess performance for estimating the whole curve, we evaluate performance metrics (bias, interval coverage) at 20 distinct exposure values, and average them.
+Figure \ref{fig:sim2} shows the results, averaged across 1000 simulations.
+The \texttt{Reg-1} estimator does poorly in terms of MSE and interval coverage, which is expected since the outcome model is falsely assumed to be linear.
+The \texttt{Reg-3}, \texttt{Reg-GP}, and \texttt{Bayes-DR} approaches allow for nonlinear relationships between the covariates and treatment/outcome, and they perform well with respect to all metrics.
+The \texttt{Bayes-DR} estimator has close to the lowest MSE, achieves interval coverage near the nominal level, and appears unbiased in estimating the entire curve.